no-name-user-name/magiceden_api_parser/README.md

-MagicEden API parser based on Undetected-Chromedriver.
+MagicEden API parser based on [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver).

 You can parse all data regardless of Cloudflare.